Seikilos/FAQs/NSIS/Readme.md

 NSIS Hints
 ==============

-* Calling xcopy from NSIS 3.0b2 currently always fails, use robocopy instead.
+* Calling xcopy from NSIS 3.0b2 currently always fails, use robocopy instead or use the fix provided by http://stackoverflow.com/a/32374297/2416394 to pass anon StdIn pipe. **Note:** XCopy fails in NSIS even if called from within powershell which was called by NSIS, use	 ```!system 'xcopy < nul'```

 Obtain return value from !system call
 ----------------